-(a) This case is scheduled for trial (before a jury (without a jury) on 19 at (b) Trial briefs shall be submitted to the Court on obefore (c) (Omit this sub-paragraph in non-jury case).
-Jur instructions requested by either party shall be submitted to the Court on or before Suggested questions of either party to be asked of the jur by the Court on voir dire shall be submitted to the Court or before (d) (Insert any other ruling made by the Court at obefore pretrial conference.)
-This order has been approved by the parties as evidence by the signatures of their counsel.
+(a) This case is scheduled for trial (before a jury (without a jury) on 19 at (b) Trial briefs shall be submitted to the Court on obefore This order has been approved by the parties as evidence by the signatures of their counsel.
 Upon entry of thi order, the pleadings pass out of the case.
 This order shal not be amended except by order of the Court pursuant t agreement of the parties or to prevent manifest injustice.
-DATED this day of [insert month], 19[insert year] United States District Judge/Magistrate Attorney for Plaintiff
+DATED this day of [insert month], 19[insert year] United States District Judge/Magistrate FORM APPROVED Attorney for Plaintiff